Skip to Content

 To convict you of DWI with drugs, the state must prove, beyond a reasonable doubt, the following elements:

-• Operation of a Motor Vehicle: This means you were in actual physical control of the vehicle.
+• Operation of a motor vehicle: This means you were in actual physical control of the vehicle.

-• On a Public Highway: The state must prove that the vehicle was being operated on a public highway, street, or public vehicular area.
+• On a public highway: The state must prove that the vehicle was being operated on a public highway, street, or public vehicular area.

 • Impairment: This is the most contested element in a DWI with drugs case.
 The prosecution will try to show that you had a loss of the normal use of your mental or physical faculties due to drugs.